CS-30700-RoomEase-Project/RoomEase/DOCKER_README.md

 An optional extension to have would be the Docker extension in the extensions [tab](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker):

 <img src="./images/optional_extension.png" alt="Reopen in Dev Container" width="40%">

-If you are getting a "docker daemon is not running", is is because your docker is not actually running, and you need to run it again from the start menu.
-Optionally, you can force run docker with